hsuyab/hsuyab/README.md

 ### Hi there, I’m Ayush 👋

 I’m a Machine Learning researcher and engineer, currently pursuing my Master’s in Computer Science & Statistics at Purdue University.
-I specialize in building robust, efficient ML systems — from fine-tuning large language models to optimizing cloud infrastructure and scaling time series solutions.

 ---